 In normal times the social life at Gateley is “quite good for a law firm” with “lots of events and always a good turnout”.
 The firm organises karaoke nights, curry and cocktail nights, and, pre-pandemic, a “bi-annual party where all 1,000 staff get together for a great night”.
 A trainee admitted they “can’t complain.
 It could be better, and it could be worse”.

 Gateley prides itself on its culture, and all employees are said to share a “Gateley Team Spirit” which binds them together and sets them apart.
 Do trainees agree?
 One was thankful that they had “yet to encounter a full-fledged Trunchbull type” partner, describing seniors as “generally supportive and willing to help”.
 Another adds: “The firm is quite modern in that traditional top-down dynamics are uncommon; partners are down to earth and approachable.”

 Gateley is one of many firms to move to open plan offices, which “means an open-door policy” and that partners “even speak” to trainees!
 However, this can admittedly “differ on a day-to-day basis” and is “largely department specific — some can be very bad”.

 On the tech front, the firm could be doing better.
-Gateley’s IT system clearly needs upgrading — trainees reported “frequent IT issues” and “Outlook crashing five times per day”.
+Although the firm is “investing in improving” its tech systems, Gateley’s “erratic” IT clearly needs upgrading — trainees reported “frequent IT issues” and “Outlook crashing five times per day”.
 The system runs on “an army of support staff shovelling coal into the engine,” quips one rookie.